slothluvchunk/pegkit/README.md

 A zero-dependency TypeScript engine for guess-and-feedback logic games.

-PegKit handles the core mechanics shared by games like Mastermind, Wordle, Bulls & Cows, and Jotto — comparing a guess against a hidden sequence and producing structured feedback.
+PegKit handles the core mechanics and logic shared by many "guess token and position" games — comparing a guess against a hidden sequence and producing structured feedback.
 You bring the content (letters, colors, numbers, emoji, whatever) and the UI.
 PegKit handles the logic.

 ## Why PegKit?